mollywang/HowCrowded/docs/README.md

 ## Data:
 Data is stored in .csv file with 24 columns representing 24 hours of the day.
 Each column will have a decimal value between 0 and 1 that is the average of people's responses to the question "Is this place crowded?" with Yes being 1 and No being 0.
 Each location will have its own .csv file with this data.

+### Quality Control Module:
+Our quality control will be performed through user input: after someone receives an answer to a question they've asked, they will answer "yes" or "no" to the question "Was this a valid answer?"
+If the answer is yes (the response was a "yes" or a "no"), then we'll pass the data to the aggregation module and aggregate it into our dataset and the user who contributed it will receive credit for contributing.
+If it's not valid (for example, someone sends back "nsksdajne" or "car"), then the answerer gave a bad answer and they won't receive any credit and the data won't be integrated into our dataset.

+Since the answers of "yes" and "no" can be subjective, it's hard to validate whether or not the user gave a truthful answer.
+We're working on figuring out a way to reconcile this.

+### Aggregation Module:
+If the answer is deemed quality, then the answer will be aggregated into the current data for the given place and time.
+If, for example, we received a "yes" that Smokes is busy at 11:30 pm, we will find the information in our database for Smokes and the hour 23:00-24:00.

+Let's say Smokes has an average score of 0.680 and 14 recorded responses for hour 23:00-24:00.
+With a 15th input of "yes", we'll update the score like this:

+((0.680 * 14) + 1) / 15 = 0.701

+This is just calculating the new average by integrating the new answer.
+We'll update the score to 0.701 and the count to 15 and then process the next input, if any.